 Berry Island Reserve is now a pleasant recreational spot with BBQs, picnic areas, a fenced playground, a large grassy area, a short circular walking track, and even a small beach.

 Dogs are more than welcome in the reserve, but they need to be on a leash.

 The Gadyan Track

-The short but interesting Gadyan Track is a 750m circular walk that loops its way around Berry Island.
+The short but fascinating Gadyan Track is a 750 m circular walk that loops its way around Berry Island.

-The starting point of the track is clearly visible with a large signpost that provides useful background information about the walk, the island and its significance to Aboriginal people.
+The starting point of the track is clearly visible with a large signpost and information board with interesting background information about the walk, the island and its significance to Aboriginal people.

 Berry Island, along with other spots on the Harbour shores, was important to Aboriginal people as there was plenty of fish and shellfish to eat.

 In addition, the many sandstone overhangs provided much needed shelter against the cold temperatures, as well as shade against the hot sun.

 Gadyan is a local Aboriginal (Cammeraygal) word for the Sydney cockle, a shellfish common in the middens on the island.